Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Conclusions

 \section{Conclusions}

-The dynamic numerical analyses show that the type of failure and its associated residual displacements are highly dependent on the power of the earthquakes at low and medium-low frequencies.
-While all of the 25 ground motions employed have the energy and acceleration of a Maximum Design Earthquake, only 8 of them induce a global failure and 17 entail no failure or local failure with minor damages to the considered tailing dam when PM4Sand model is considered in the calculations.
-For the 17 no-failure scenarios, the increment in displacements is negligible, and for the 8 ground motions inducing failure, the difference is small.
-It must be noted that from the 8 records that induce significant displacements, two were recorded on stiff soil, which might be overly conservative for this site.
+A novel intensity measure (IM) based on the spectral power of seismic records has been presented and applied to the problem of estimating the displacement demand of an upstream-raised tailings storage facility (TSF) subjected to strong earthquakes.
+The proposal is inspired \NL{by} the evidence that the seismic demand of such TSFs -base and crest displacement- is strongly correlated with the power of the earthquakes at low and medium-low frequency range, close to the first-mode natural period of the dams.

+The numerical model set up for the dynamic deformation analysis of a large TSF \NL{has been} briefly described as an example, including the calibration of \NL{HS-Small} and PM4Sand constitutive models.
+The mathematical definition of the proposed intensity measure based on spectral power has been introduced in a discrete domain, detailing the equations required to perform the computations.

-It has been shown that the proposed method for seismic selection based on the spectral power content has a good correlation with both, numerical and analytical models, being a generalization of other classical and well-known intensity parameter such as Arias Intensity, Cumulative Absolute Velocity and Cumulative Absolute Velocity above $0.05 g$.
-Our results demonstrates that the key aspect to take into account is the filtering of spectral power in the frequency band which are in resonance with the structures.
-When the classical Newmark model is considered to calculate the maximum failure displacement of the dam, a reasonable correlation in obtained for spectral powers within the 0 to 5 Hz range, with a $R^2 = 0.81$.
-Even for the worst results, the proposal is still are a really accurate correlation.
+It has been shown that the proposed intensity measure based on the spectral power is as generalization of other classical and well-known intensity measures such as Arias Intensity, Cumulative Absolute Velocity and Cumulative Absolute Velocity above $0.05 \ g$, and that it provides a better correlation with seismic demand of the dam for three design procedures used as examples: Newmark-type displacement analysis, time-history deformation analysis using \NL{HS-Small} and time-history deformation analysis using PM4Sand \NL{model}.
+It \NL{has been} demonstrated that the key aspect to be accounted for is the filtering of spectral power in the frequency band relevant to the structure under analysis.

-The best correlations have been obtained with the numerical models.
-Two scenarios have been considered, the first where a constitutive model to capture dynamic liquefaction (PM4Sand) is used, and the second where the same constitutive model used to raise the dam (Hardening Soil Small) has been used.
-For these cases, the resulting outcomes have been highly accurate.
-The correlations obtained for Hardening soil model compares the damage, measured as the displacement of the crest, versus the spectral power, showing a good fitting between both obtaining a $R^2 = 0.86$ when the power content is computed between $0$ and $2.5Hz$.
-On the other hand, it can be seen that classical intensity measures like cumulative absolute velocity and Arias intensity have a poor correlation with factors $R^2$ lower than $0.15$.
-When the damage measure is done by means of the base displacement, good correlations are also obtained.

-If dynamic liquefaction is considered using PM4Sand model, correlations obtained are almost perfect with $R^2 = 0.95$ for a cumulative spectral power between $0$ and $2.0 Hz$.
-While the frequency windows increases, the fitting between damage and the intensity measure starts to diverge.
-Similarly to the Hardening soil small case, the worst correlations have been obtained for the cumulative absolute velocity and the Arias intensity.